Maxim-Mazurok/carsgallery.com.ua/README.md

   - [x] Terms of rent

 - Backend integration:
+  - [ ] Probably get rid of the URL, and just use ID to make it easier to add new cars
   - [ ] Home page
   - [ ] Buy
   - [ ] Buy single car